bensonmogambi/simple_shell/README.md

 cd [dir]	Change the directory. help [built-in]	Read documentation for a built-in.
 Credits
-All code written Benson Mogambi and Kelani Aliyu.
+Benson Mogambi and Kelani Aliyu